malichao/Software-Testing/README.md

 	mvn clover:aggregate clover:clover

 ### Step 2 Extract Test Coverage data ###

+Extracting test coverage data could be done by simply running the program 'Coverage.py'.
+Here' the format of the command:

+	python Coverage.py PATH

+For example,if the projects is under the folder '/user/CourseProject/ProjectA',then the above command becomes:

+	python Coverage.py /user/CourseProject/

 ### Step 3 Perform Test Reduction ###
 Test reduction is done by using only one line of command.The command format is like: